izunami/izunami/README.md

 # 👋 Hi, I'm Thuan Nguyen
-- 🤖 Not a “real” dev — just copycat things from the Internet and make it *work on my machine*.
+- 🤖 Not a “real” dev — just a professional Ctrl+C & Ctrl+V engineer, as long as it works on my machine.

 ---